 - 1Follow-up etiquette

-Contact your provider if you haven't received an update after three weeks.
-Check your claim status online first; many questions get answered through your account portal.
-Respond promptly to requests for additional documentation to keep your claim moving forward.
+Reach out to your provider if you haven’t received an update after about three weeks.
+Check your claim status online first, since many questions can be answered through your account portal.

 - 2Claim denial reasons